The complex hyperbolic form as a Weil-Petersson form: Moduli space of singular Euclidean metrics on a sphere

 As we have used in the Introduction, in this paper, a \emph{singular Euclidean metrics} on $S^2$ is the synonym of a flat metric on $S^2$ with the cone angle $\alpha_i$ at $z_i$, $i = 0,1,\cdots,n-1$.

-Since all of the above conditions are local, we can define the singular Euclidean metrics on a general surface alike.
+The above definition for the singular Euclidean metrics also works for a general surface.
 For the sphere case that we are mainly concerned with, we also call ${(S^2,g)}$ \emph{a flat cone sphere} if $g$ is a singular Euclidean metric.
 A good reference about the singular Euclidean metrics is~\cite{Troyanov_2007th}.

 The Gauss-Bonnet theorem gives a necessary condition on cone angles for the existence of singular Euclidean metrics on $S^2$,

 It turns out that the above condition is also sufficient for the existence problem, which is guaranteed by the following theorem of Troyanov, also see~\cite[p.
 90, Th{\'e}or{\`e}me]{Troyanov_1986le}.